footballcsv/cache.footballdata/README.md

-# Mirror - Football-Data
+# Cache - Football-Data

-A mirror for the football leagues from 25 seasons back to 1993/94 from Joseph Buchdahl's Football Data website (football-data.co.uk) up and running since 2001 (and updated twice a week).
+A cache for the football leagues from 25 seasons back to 1993/94 from Joseph Buchdahl's Football Data website (football-data.co.uk) up and running since 2001 (and updated twice a week).

 ## What's Joseph Buchdahl's Football Data?